 Chemistry at Oxford is a four year course leading to the degree of MChem (with honours).
 The course provides a high-level education in the subject, with sufficient flexibility to enable students to specialise in the areas of greatest interest to them and also to venture into overlapping scientific disciplines.

-A very broadly based first year course designed to provide a solid foundation for the subsequent three years.
-In addition to the traditional areas of Chemistry, it includes coverage of Biological Chemistry, Physical Basis of Chemistry and Mathematics for Chemistry.
+The first year course is broadly based, and designed to provide a solid foundation for the subsequent three years.
+In addition to the traditional areas of Chemistry, it includes coverage of Biological Chemistry, The Physical Basis of Chemistry and Mathematics for Chemistry.

-The second year covers much of the core material for the Chemistry course with opportunities to diversify into other areas via optional supplementary subjects.
-Supplementary topics available include the History and Philosophy of Science, or a modern language, as well as topics closer to Chemistry.
+The second year covers much of the core material for the Chemistry course.
 The three examinations taken in the Summer, Part IA, cover material from the first two years and count 15% towards the degree.

 The third year continues coverage of core material but also offers a choice of more specialised Options which cover a wide range of topics, some relating to research interests in the Department.
 Part IB examinations are taken at the end of the year and comprise 6 general papers relating to accumulated core material and one paper covering the Options.
 These examinations count 50% towards the final degree.

 The practical course is an integral part of the first three years.
 Practicals are assessed throughout the course, and the second and third year practical assessments count 10% towards the final degree.